 Keys and Access Devices

 When you check into your residence hall or apartment, you will receive keys that allow you appropriate access to your room and mailbox.
 Areas in buildings with electronic access systems, your Campus ID Card will be activated to allow access.
 All exterior entrances to buildings are kept locked for security purposes.

 For your own security:

 - Lock your door whenever you leave your room or apartment and carry your keys at all times.
 Duplicating, lending or borrowing room or building keys is prohibited.

 - Do not prop open exterior doors.
 If you discover that an exterior door is propped open, shut it or seek assistance from a staff member if the door is not closing appropriately.

-- Do not allow guests into residence halls or apartments unless they are your guest.
+- Do not allow individuals into residence halls or apartments unless they are your guest.

-The Code of Student Conduct addresses other safety issues including the following:
+The Code of Student Conduct (POL 11.35.01) addresses other safety issues including the following:

 - Unauthorized entry to a restricted, locked, or closed building space, or entry into a building when closed for a university break;

-- Failure to provide proper ID when requested to do so by a residence hall/apartment staff member acting in the performance of his/her duties;
+- Failure to provide proper ID when requested to do so by a residence hall/apartment staff member acting in official capacity;

 - Vandalizing any university property; interfering or tampering with safety/security systems